Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

 We now define a quantity $\Delta(t;x,y)$ which \textit{only} depends on properties of the clock system:

-The following theorem states that if $\Delta(t;x,y)$ is small for all $x,y\in[-\pi,\pi]$, and the dimension of the bath $d_\G$ is not too large, then the clock can implement a unitary over $\Sy\cat\cl$ which is close to a t-CTO using the time independent Hamiltonian in Eq. \eqref{eq:Hm robust emb}.
+The following theorem states that if $\Delta(t;x,y)$ is small for all $x,y\in[-\pi,\pi]$, and the dimension of the bath $d_\G$ is not too large, then the clock can implement a unitary over the system, catalyst and clock which is close to a t-CTO using the time independent Hamiltonian in Eq. \eqref{eq:Hm robust emb}.
 Furthermore, the clock itself is not disturbed much during the process.